 South East Beaches

 The beaches of South East Florida radiate luxury and upscale lifestyles with a Caribbean and Latin flair.
 The southern beaches boast warmer weather year round perfect for beach goers looking to enjoy the shore during the winter.
 The most popular beach in Florida, Miami Beach, is famous for the hot nightlife and lifestyles of the rich, famous, and beautiful.
 Haulover Beach in Miami is one of the most famous and oldest official nude beaches.
-More relaxed than Miami Beach, the long and wide boardwalks in Fort Lauderdale and Hollywood offer a more relaxed and family friendly atmosphere.
-Fort Lauderdale, also known as the Venice of North America has the most boats and yachts per area where water taxis and gondolas float down the many canals, and many water crafts enjoy the Atlantic Ocean.
+More relaxed than Miami Beach, the long and wide boardwalks in fort lauderdale beaches Fort Lauderdale and Hollywood offer a more relaxed and family friendly atmosphere. fort lauderdale Fort Lauderdale, also known as the Venice of North America has the most boats and yachts per area where water taxis and gondolas float down the many canals, and many water crafts enjoy the Atlantic Ocean.
 The Palm Beaches boast excellent diving and snorkeling off the beaches along the underwater snorkel trail – an artificial reef off Phil Foster Park in Riviera Beach.
 Named after the fish that swim freely off the beaches of South-East Florida, Pompano beach is known for great fishing.

 South West Beaches